ArnaultMICHEL/guacamole-compose/README.md

 - https://${KC_HOSTNAME}:8443/admin/
   - authenticate with KEYCLOAK_ADMIN_USER + KEYCLOAK_ADMIN_PASSWORD from `.env` file

-> End Users **MUST** read the end users documentation : https://guacamole.apache.org/doc/gug/using-guacamole.html
+> End users **MUST** read the documentation before using the service : https://guacamole.apache.org/doc/gug/using-guacamole.html

 ## Service administration

-In the following use case, we will add a new connection dedicated to a new user
+There is 3 ways to manage users, roles and connections :
+1. using terraform : i encourage it as it will help to manage the lifecycle
+2. using CLI Scripts located in `manage` directory
+3. using the admin web

+### Activate MFA with X.509 client certificate

+in Keycloak admin GUI, simply change Browser flow to X509Broser as default :

+TODO : add a screenchost

+> with terraform, simply switch comments @ line 46/47 in `config\keycloak\guacamole-realm-config\main.tf`

-## Adding Connections to Guacamole
+### Adding Connections to Guacamole

 ---